imbavirus/BookKeepAPI/README.md

 dotnet ef database update --project ./Application --startup-project ./API
 ```

-For convenience, you can use the provided PowerShell script which combines these steps:
+For convenience, you can also use the provided PowerShell 7 script which combines these steps:
 ```powershell
 ./run-migrations.ps1 -MigrationName "YourMigrationName"
 ```